geo-tech-project/frontend/README.md

 To make it as simple as possible we used [Docker](https://www.docker.com) for the development.
 The only thing necessary to run this software, is to download this repository and run `docker-compsoe up --build`in the command line interface.
 This installs all dependencies for the front- and backend including all [R](https://www.r-project.org) packages.
 As these packages are not that small, this step could take up to one hour of building time (depending on your hardware).
 After building, the application will start automatically and you can access the webtool at `http://localhost:8780`.
 If you have terminated the application and want to restart it another time you can just leave out the `--build` tag of the `docker-compose up` command to start the app again.

 ## How to use the app

+### Main Tool
-The tool is designed in such a way that the user can use it very easily.
+The main tool is designed in such a way that the user can use it very easily.
 The user is guided step by step and can only proceed to the next step if the previous one has been carried out correctly.
 For each step there is an additional info button that displays important information as soon as you hover over it.
 When everything has been entered successfully, the calculations can be started.

-### Main Tool
-Description of main tool.
+After the calculations have been executed and no errors have occurred, the user will be directed to the results page.
 ![Main Tool page](/src/assets/main-page-view.png?raw=true)

 ### Demo
 The demo page is structured exactly like the actual tool.
 However, all inputs have already been entered with default values.
 The user can view these entries, but not change them.
-He is only able to start the calculations by clicking on the Run Demo button.
-As soon as the computations are finished, he will be redirected to the result page.
-This should happen in less than 20 seconds.
+He is only able to start the calculations by clicking on the ```Run demo``` button.
+The user should be redirected to the results page in less than 20 seconds.
 ![Demo page](/src/assets/demo-page-view.png?raw=true)

 ### Output of the results
+On a new route, the following three results are visualised on a map:
-* Prediction: Land use/ land cover classification based on a given model.
+* Prediction: Land use/ land cover classification
-* Area of Applicabilty (AOA):
+* Area of Applicabilty (AOA)
-* Further train areas:
+* Further train areas

-* Sentinel image (AOI):
-* Sentinel image (training areas):
-Description of result page.
+It is possible to show and hide the individual results using a checkbox and even to adjust their transparency.
+The underlying satellite images on which the calculations are based are not displayed on the map but can be downloaded in the same way as the other results via a download button.
+Please note that the sentinel image of the training areas can only be downloaded if training data has been submitted.
 ![Result page](/src/assets/result-page-view.png?raw=true)